How can I get the permanent residence permit?

 • Calculate if your income is sufficient.16Rough estimate: The sum of your net income and child benefit should be greater than: €1,500 (1 person), €2,200 (2 people), €2,600 (3 people), €3,000 (4 people), €3,400 (5 people).
 It usually has to be so high that you can’t get any money from the Jobcenter (citizen’s allowance) or social assistance (Sozialhilfe).

-• Enter your income17Possible income sources are work, pension, self-employment as well as unemployment benefits (only ALG1), child benefits, supplementary child allowance (Kinderzuschlag), child-raising allowance (Erziehungsgeld), parental allowance (Elterngeld), BAföG (student allowance), and BAB (vocational training allowance)., rent, heating costs, and number of children into an online Bürgergeld calculator.18If you live with a partner, you must also enter their income.
+• Enter your income17Possible income sources are work, pension, self-employment as well as unemployment benefits (only ALG1), child benefits, supplementary child allowance (Kinderzuschlag), child-raising allowance (Erziehungsgeld), parental allowance (Elterngeld), BAföG (student allowance), BAB (vocational training allowance) and advance maintenance payment (Unterhaltsvorschuss)., rent, heating costs, and number of children into an online Bürgergeld calculator.18If you live with a partner, you must also enter their income.
 If the calculator states that your Bürgergeld is €0, your income is likely sufficient.

 • In some cases, a lower income may be sufficient: